Survey Results - Trainee feedback on CMS

 My training contract has been filled with variety, whether that be in terms of my professional career, or more broadly, in respect of the pro bono activities, employee networks, or the numerous sports and social events I have been involved with.
 Volunteering in various pro bono initiatives and playing with the CMS football club have enhanced my learning and experience as a whole.
 I enjoy embracing the new challenges we face every day and am thankful to do so in an environment where taking initiative and taking responsibility as a trainee is encouraged and supported.

 Managing partner: Stephen Millar

-Offices we recruit into: Bristol, London, Sheffield, Glasgow, Edinburgh and Aberdeen.
-Additional UK offices include Manchester, Reading, Liverpool and further global locations.
+Offices we recruit into: Bristol, London, Sheffield, Manchester, Glasgow, Edinburgh, Aberdeen.

-Who we are: We are a future-facing, global law firm well equipped to help clients confront challenges and seize opportunities with confidence.
-We put the interests of clients at the heart of everything we do across over 70 offices, in over 40 countries in the UK, Europe, the Middle East, Asia and South America.
-With more than 1,000 partners and 4,500 lawyers, we work in cross-border teams to deliver top-quality, practical advice no matter how complex the situation.
+Who we are: CMS is a future facing, global law firm well equipped to help clients confront challenges and seize opportunities with confidence.
+We put the interests of clients at the heart of everything we do across 70+ offices in 40+ countries in the UK, Europe, the Middle East, Asia and South America.

-What we do: We are recognised for our sector excellence and focus in consumer products, energy, financial services, hotels and leisure, infrastructure and project finance, life sciences and healthcare, real estate, and technology, media and communications.
-Our legal expertise is therefore matched by real world, commercial understanding of the markets in which their clients operate.
+What we do: We are recognised for our sector excellence and focus on consumer products; energy; financial services; hotels and leisure; infrastructure and project finance; life sciences and healthcare; real estate; and technology, media and communications.
+Our legal expertise is therefore matched by real world, commercial understanding of the markets in which our clients operate.

 What we’re looking for: Personal effectiveness, professional communication, drive for achievement, creative thinking, leading self and others, future-facing lawyer, relationship-building and commercial awareness.